The Power of the Balanced Argument

-If we establish our credibility, it is a powerful step towards making our case.
+If you establish your credibility, it is a powerful step towards making your case.
 And yet we often overlook it when trying to convince others to take a particular course of action, don’t we?

-At its simplest level, presenting a complete picture demonstrates our knowledge of whatever subject we are speaking on.
-And it shows that we have an appreciation that there may be credible alternatives to our proposition.
-That certainly helps credibility.
+At its simplest level, presenting a complete picture demonstrates your knowledge of whatever subject you are speaking on.
+And it shows that you have an appreciation that there may be reasonable alternatives to your proposition.
+That certainly helps your credibility.

 So how to go about it?

 It’s probably best to start as with planning any other speech or presentation.
 Jot down anything that comes into your head that may be relevant, regardless of which side of the argument it represents.